lizethcampos03/llm-security-framework-evaluation/calibration/fix_node_calibration.md

 The generated repair should remain understandable and professionally structured.

-Report Usefulness
+Structured Output Quality

-The generated report should provide enough evidence and explanation to support both human reviewers and downstream repair workflows.
+The repair output should remain machine-readable and consistent enough for downstream workflow stages.

-Calibration Metrics
+Fix Calibration Metrics

 Calibration may record: